kerberos-io/documentation/72_machinery/91_output.md

 <a name="webhook"></a>
 ## Webhook
 Detailed information (a JSON object) is send as a POST request to a webhook.
 The JSON object contains the number of changes, the region, the URL of the image, etc.

+<a name="mqtt"></a>
+## MQTT
+Detailed information (a JSON object) is published to an MQTT topic.
+The JSON object contains the number of changes, the region, the URL of the image, etc.